LedgerHQ/ledger-live/README.md

 ### `/tools` - Tools

-> ⚠️ Tools are primarily intended to be used internally and are undocumented for the most part.
+> ⚠️ Tools are primarily intended for internal use and are largely undocumented.

 A tool can be a github action, a shell script or a piece of JavaScript code that is used throughout this repository.